intersystems-community/vscode-objectscript/docs/Projects.md

 nav_order: 9
 ---

+> **Note:** This documentation has been moved to the [InterSystems Documentation site](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_project).
+This page will be removed at a later date.

 # Working with Projects

 A project is a named set of class definitions, routines, include files, web application files or custom documents.
 All files in a project must be in the same namespace on the same InterSystems server.
 Each document can be associated with any number of projects.
 Each namespace can contain any number of projects.